patilchinmay/k8s-experiments/kueue/07-multikueue-cohort-distinct-flavors/README.md

 kubectl get pods -n team-a -o wide --context kind-kueue-worker-1
 ```

-> **Why team-a nodes on the worker?** The worker's `team-a-cq` has only `team-a-flavor` (with generous quota).
+> **Why team-a nodes on the worker?** The worker's `team-a-cq` has only `team-a-flavor` (900m quota — enough for 2 fill jobs + 1 borrow job).
 When the borrowed workload arrives at the worker's `team-a-cq`, the worker admits it on `team-a-flavor` → Kueue injects `nodeSelector: {team: team-a}` → pods land on team-a nodes.
 The cross-flavor borrowing is a **manager-side quota event** — the worker runs the workload in its own team-a pool.
 Inspect `Workload.status` on the worker to see its independent flavor assignment:
 >
 > ```bash
 > kubectl describe workload -n team-a <borrow-name> --context kind-kueue-worker-1